 Tunitas Creek Beach Improvement Project County of San Mateo, Parks Department Mitigation Monitoring & Reporting Program Impact Mitigation Measure Mitigation Action(s) Mitigation Timing Action/ Oversight Responsibility To avoid harassment, injury, death, and harm to individual San Francisco garter snakes, immediately prior to (i.e., the day of) the initiation of construction e activities that have potential for take of the San Francisco garter snake, a USFWS and CDFW-approved biologist shall conduct daytime surveys throughout the project site.
 The approved biologist shall be present during initial ground-disturbing activities (i.e., clearing and grubbing) within 250 feet of the work area to monitor for individual garter snakes.
 If a San Francisco garter snake is observed within the work area, either during the pre-activity survey or at any time, activities that could potentially harm the individual shall cease and the USFWS and CDFW shall be contacted immediately.
 Work shall not re-commence without written approval from CDFW.
 The on-site biologist shall be the contact for any employee or contractor who might inadvertently kill or injure a garter snake or anyone who finds a dead, injured, or entrapped San Francisco garter snake.
-For vegetation removal in suitable San Francisco garter snake habitat, vegetation shall be cut down to 3 inches by hand-tools (weedwhacker, etc.).
-Once the ground is visible, a visual survey for San Francisco garter snakes shall be conducted.
-If no special-status amphibians or reptiles are found in the area, removal of vegetation may continue very slowly with a biological monitor walking in front of the equipment to observe.
+For vegetation removal in suitable San Francisco garter snake.
+For vegetation removal is suitable San Francisco garter snake.
 When a California red-legged frog, San Francisco garter snake, California giant salamander, Santa Cruz black salamander, or western pond turtle is

 Tunitas Creek Beach Improvement Project County of San Mateo, Parks Department Mitigation Monitoring & Reporting Program Impact Mitigation Measure Mitigation Action(s) Mitigation Timing Action/ Oversight Responsibility encountered in the work area, all activities that have the potential to result in the harassment, injury, or death of the individual shall be immediately halted.
 The qualified biologist shall then assess the situation in order to select a course of action that shall avoid or minimize adverse impacts to the animal.
-To the maximum extent possible, contact with the animal shall be avoided and the individual shall be allowed to move out of the work area to a secure location on its own volition. • California red-legged frogs, San Francisco garter snakes, California giant salamanders, Santa Cruz black salamanders, and western pond turtles that are in danger shall be relocated and released by the qualified biologist outside the work area within the same riparian area or watershed.
-If relocation of the individual outside the work area is not feasible (i.e., too many individuals are observed per day), the biologist shall relocate the animals to a USFWS/CDFW pre-approved location.
-Prior to the initial ground disturbance, the County shall obtain approval of the relocation protocol from the USFWS/CDFW in the event that a California redlegged frog, San Francisco garter snake, California giant salamander, Santa Cruz black salamander, or western pond turtle is encountered and needs to be moved away from the work site.
+To the maximum extent possible, contact with the animal shall be avoided and the individual shall be allowed to move out of the work area to a secure location on its own volition.
+California red-legged frogs, San Francisco garter snakes, California giant salamanders, Santa Cruz black salamanders, and western pond turtles that are in danger shall be relocated and released by the qualified biologist outside the work area is not feasible (i.e., too many individuals are observed per day), the biologist shall relocate the animals to a USFWS/CDFW pre-approved location.
+Prior to the initial ground disturbance, the County shall obtain approval of the relocation protocol from the USFWS/CDFW in the event that a California red-legged frog, San Francisco garter snake, California giant salamander, Santa Cruz black salamander, Santa Cruz black salamander, santa Cruz black salamander, or western pond turtle is encountered and needs to be moved away from the work site.
 Under no circumstances shall the animal be released on a site unless the written permission of the landowner has been obtained by the County.
 The qualified biologist shall limit the duration of the handling and captivity of the animals to the minimum amount of time necessary to complete the task.
 If the animal must be